Avanade/DevOpsHOL/secure-devops-kit/README.md

 1. When the Application Insights account has been created execute the next PowerShell command to configure the Org Telemetry setup on your local machine `Set-AzSKLocalAIOrgTelemetrySettings -LocalAIOrgTelemetryKey '<instrumentation-key>' -EnableLocalAIOrgTelemetry $true`.
 Instrumentation key can be found on the overview page of the Application Insights account in the [Azure Portal](https://portal.azure.com).

 1. Check the data in Application Insights account in the [Azure Portal](https://portal.azure.com).
 It can take around 4 to 5 minutes before the data will be shown in Azure.

+## Stretch goals??
+1. Create an Azure pipeline with AzSK tasks to scan your Azure subscription and his resources.